Skip to main content

 Physiotherapy plays a crucial role in the comprehensive care of cancer patients, aiming to address physical impairments, functional limitations, and quality of life issues associated with the disease and its treatments.
 Hospital services for physiotherapy for cancer patients typically encompass a range of interventions tailored to individual needs.

-• Assessment and Evaluation: Upon referral from oncologists or other healthcare providers, cancer patients undergo a comprehensive assessment by a physiotherapist to evaluate their physical function, mobility, strength, flexibility, and any specific impairments related to cancer or its treatment.
+• Assessment and Evaluation: Upon referral from oncologists/ oncosurgeons or other healthcare providers, cancer patients undergo a comprehensive assessment by a physiotherapist to evaluate their physical function, mobility and any specific impairments related to cancer or its treatment.
 This assessment forms the basis for developing an individualized treatment plan.

-• Lymphedema Management: Cancer patients at risk of or experiencing lymphedema, a common side effect of cancer treatment involving swelling due to impaired lymphatic drainage, may receive specialized physiotherapy interventions, including:
+• Lymphedema Management: Cancer patients at risk of or experiencing lymphedema, a common side effect of cancer treatment involving swelling due to impaired lymphatic drainage.
+Lymphedema can occur either in the upper limb, lower limb or face.
+Treatment includes patient education, multi-layer compression bandaging, compression device, compression garment, manual lymphatic drainage and exercise.

 By addressing physical impairments, promoting functional independence, and enhancing overall well-being, physiotherapy services in hospitals play a vital role in supporting cancer patients throughout their treatment and recovery journey.